 MACTE does not accredit schools, only teacher training programs.

-AMI Association Montessori Internationale
+AMI: Association Montessori Internationale

-AMI accredits schools in addition to teacher training programs.
-AMI affiliated training centers in the US are also accredited by MACTE.
+Many AMI affiliated training centers in the US are also accredited by MACTE.

-AMS American Montessori Society
+AMS: American Montessori Society

 The American Montessori Society is the largest Montessori organization in the US.
 The majority of the Montessori training centers in the United States are affiliated with AMS, and you are likely to find one within a few hours driving distance of you.
-You can search for a training center near you on the AMS site.
+You can search for a training center near you on the AMS website.
 AMS training is recognized and respected in most schools in the US.
 It will not be accepted for a lead teacher position in AMI accredited schools.
 It is best to speak to the schools in your area to find out their preferences and requirements for employment.

-AMS accredits schools in addition to teacher training programs.
 AMS affiliated training centers in the US are also accredited by MACTE.

 Other Professional Training